Senior Local Area Coordinator

-The Brotherhood of St Laurence drives change that promotes a compassionate and fair society where everyone has a sense of belonging.
-The National Disability Insurance Agency (NDIA), administering the National Disability Insurance Scheme (NDIS) roll-out is partnering with the Brotherhood of St Laurence to deliver Local Area Coordination (LAC) services in the North East Melbourne, Hume Moreland and Bayside Peninsula areas.
+The Brotherhood of St Laurence drives changes that promotes a compassionate and fair society where everyone has a sense of belonging.
+The National Disability Insurance Agency (NDIA), administering the National Disability Insurance Scheme (NDIS) roll-out is partnering with the Brotherhood of St Laurence to deliver Local Area Coordination (LAC) services in the North East Melbourne, Hume Moreland, Bayside Peninsula, Brimbank Melton and West Melbourne areas.

-LAC is pivotal in the NDIS, providing planning coordination and capacity building support for people with disability to maximise their choice and control over the services they receive.
-This role also supports people with disability to access mainstream services, regardless of NDIS eligibility, and to increase our community’s capacity to be accessible to people with disability.
+LAC is pivotal in the NDIS, providing planning coordination and capacity building support for people with disability to maximise their choice and control over services they receive to live an ordinary life.
+This role also supports people with disability to access mainstream services and to increase the community’s capacity to be accessible to people with disability.

-People with a lived experience of disability, Aboriginal and Torres Strait Islander peoples and people from culturally and linguistically diverse backgrounds are encouraged to apply.
+People with lived experience of disability, Aboriginal and Torres Strait Islander peoples and people from culturally and linguistically backgrounds are encouraged to apply.

 To meet the selection criteria, candidate will require:

-Salary will be between $79,170 to $83,230 per annum, plus superannuation and an allowance in lieu of a vehicle.
-Attractive salary packaging options are available.
+The positions are full time ongoing.
+Salary will be between $83,734 - $87,519 per annum, plus superannuation.
+Attractive salary packaging provisions are available.

-For further information about the role please view the Senior Local Area Coordinator position description (273kb).
+For further information about the role please view the Senior Local Area Coordinator position description (PDF, 285kb).

 The Brotherhood of St Laurence has a vision of an Australia free of Poverty.
 We embrace, and value, diversity of culture, working arrangements, sexual orientation and gender identity to ensure our workforce is representative of the community that we work within.
 We promote a workplace that actively seeks to include and welcome unique contributions of all people.
 We embrace and celebrate the value of Aboriginal and Torres Strait Islander staff, their skills and contribution to our organisation.
 Applicants should be aware that as required, we conduct police and working with children checks as we acknowledge the importance of Child Safety.